 IBG, Inc. follows ASC 718, Compensation-Stock Compensation, to account for its stock-based compensation plans.
 ASC 718 requires all share-based payments to employees to be recognized in the financial statements using a fair value-based method.
-As a result, IBG, Inc. expenses the fair value of stock granted to employees, generally 50% in the year of grant in recognition of plan forfeiture provisions (described below) and the remaining 50% over the related vesting period utilizing the "graded vesting" method permitted under ASC 718-10.
-In the case of "retirement eligible" employees (those employees older than 59), 100% of share awards are expensed when granted.
+Grants, which are denominated in U.S. dollars, are communicated to employees in the year of grant, thereby establishing the fair value of each grant.
+The fair value of awards granted to employees are generally expensed as follows-50% in the year of grant in recognition of plan forfeiture provisions (described below) and the remaining 50% over the related vesting period utilizing the "graded vesting" method permitted under ASC 718-10.
+In the case of "retirement eligible" employees (those employees older than 59), 100% of awards are expensed when granted.

-Shares granted under the stock-based compensation plans are subject to forfeiture in the event an employee ceases employment with the Company.
-The plans provide that employees who discontinue employment with the Company without cause and continue to meet the terms of the plans' post-employment provisions will forfeit 50% of unvested previously granted shares unless the employee is over the age of 59, in which case the employee would be eligible to receive 100% of unvested shares previously granted.
+Awards granted under stock-based compensation plans are subject to forfeiture in the event an employee ceases employment with the Company.
+The plans provide that employees who discontinue employment with the Company without cause and continue to meet the terms of the plans' post-employment provisions will forfeit 50% of unvested previously granted awards unless the employee is over the age of 59, in which case the employee would be eligible to receive 100% of unvested awards previously granted.